 Bigger items (i.e., \$100 or more - software, equipment, etc.) which have to be ordered require available funding, approval from the division chair, and a purchase requisition.
-Faculty who need a purchase requisition should contact Debra Venable (925.8606), for Arts and Sciences building divisions, or Susan Jackson (925.8711), for Business and Technology building divisions.
+Faculty who need a purchase requisition should contact Debra Venable at 505.925.8606.